 The Leicester/Border Leicester were a very popular breed of sheep and these crossed with a Cheviot ewe, produced the Half-Bred lamb, one of the best dual purpose sheep ever.
 This in turn helped the trade for the Cheviot draft ewe.

 With the editions of the Flock Book, interest in the Cheviot spread abroad and a good Export Trade materialised between 1930 and 1940.
 Despite the war, sheep were sent all over the world to every continent.
-Despite one shipment to Canada being sunk by a German U-boat, another was sent out.
-There remains interest from some of the original families as their bloodlines are very tight but, due to import regulations, they are unable to buy.
+When one shipment to Canada was sunk by a German U-boat, the demand was such that another was sent out.
+There still remains interest from some of the original families who imported Cheviots as their bloodlines are very tight but, due to import regulations, they are unable to buy.

 changes and problems encountered

-After the war, thousands of acres of the best of sheep land was planted with Sitka spruce by the Forestry Commission which took out whole valleys and some of the original farms where Cheviots started.
+After the war, thousands of acres of the best of sheep land was planted with Sitka spruce by the Forestry Commission.
+This took out whole valleys and some of the original farms where Cheviots started.
 For example the farms of Byrness, Hyndlee and Keilder. were all joined up into a blanket forest.
 Much more was to follow.

 In the 1960’s, some breeders reported having deformed lambs – ‘stumpies’ – but many would not admit it.
-This was due to a recessive gene with both parents carrying it.
+This happened when both sire and dam carried a particular recessive gene.
 With the help of the Flock Book and verbal discussion, this condition was soon contained by culling the relevant sires.

 When Hawick Mart was sold, the principle ram sale was moved to Lockerbie.
-This in turn saw an increase in the number of shearlings sold.
+For whatever reason, there was an increase seen in the number of shearlings sold.

 A huge blow to the breed came in 2001 with a Foot and Mouth outbreak and the resultant loss of many flocks.
 This meant the reduction in an already small gene pool.
 Although many restocked with Cheviots, some breeders sought the Lairg type or other breeds.
 A video ram sale was held as Marts were closed except for fat stock.
 This was the third outbreak of F & M in the north since 1952.